This Namecheap vs. Cloudways comparison comes from someone with firsthand experience with both web hosts.

 An important note: For fairness, I will use EasyWP as the standard Namecheap hosting package to compare with the Cloudways DigitalOcean server.

-EasyWP is also a cloud-managed WordPress hosting with built-in cache mechanisms like the Cloudways Breeze plugin.
+EasyWP is also a cloud-managed WordPress host with built-in caching mechanisms, such as the Cloudways Breeze plugin.

-So, except where there is explicit mention of Namecheap shared hosting, all references to Namecheap hosting in this post assume EasyWP hosting services.
+So, except where Namecheap shared hosting is explicitly mentioned, all references to Namecheap hosting in this post assume EasyWP hosting services.

 Cloudways and NameCheap – Overview